danielrudzinski/KanbanProject/README.md

    - /src/styles - CSS and styling

 ## 🧪 Testing
-The project uses JUnit and Mockito for unit and integration testing.
+The project uses JUnit, Mockito, Jest, Eslint and Cypress for linting checks, unit, integration and e2e testing.
 Test coverage is monitored with JaCoCo.

+All tests are automatically run on pull requests and pushes to the main branch through GitHub Actions workflows.
+See the workflows directory for configuration details.

+### Running Backend Tests

-To run tests (from root folder):
+To run backend tests (from root folder):

 ``` bash
 cd backend